Billing & Fee Explanations

 Diploma Fee

-A non-refundable fee of $47.50 per degree sought ($100 for School of Dentistry, Irma Lerma Rangel School of Pharmacy, School of Medicine, School of Nursing, and School of Public Health) is assessed the semester a student applies for graduation.
+A non-refundable fee of $47.50 per degree sought is assessed the semester a student applies for graduation.
 This fee is payable each time a student applies for graduation.
 An additional late application fee of $50 per degree will be charged for those who apply after the deadline.

 Student Business Services